sopra-fs23-group-07/sopra-fs23-group-07-server/README.md

 ## High-Level Components
 ### Lobby
-The lobby is the soul of SpeetUp.
-It is where users can work together to create an event that satisfies everyone.
-The lobby component is responsible for keeping track of all members who have joined as well as all the chioces they have selected.
-The lobby is also responsible for creating an event based on the final choices.
-It does this either after all members have locked their choices or if the lobby timer has run out.
+Lobbies are the soul of SpeetUp and model the synchronization and communication between users.
+It stores information on all the members that have joined the lobby, what choices they have selected (with help from a member component), what locations have been suggested as well as storing the lobby chat.
+The lobby is responsible for checking if it should close, either becuase all members of the lobby have locked their choices or because the timer has run out.
+In the case it should end, it is repsonsible for creating an event based on the majority choices of the members in the lobby.

 ### User
-The users are the heart of SpeetUp.
-The user component is responsible for storing all relevant information for a user.
-It is used for authentication when logging in and is used to create a member component when joining a lobby.
+The users are the heart of SpeetUp and our User component is responsible for modelling the users.
+It stores all relevenat information regarding the user from their username to their avatar.
+It is also essential regarding user authentication and ensuring uniqueness within users as it stores information such as a users password.
+Additionally the User model is used as a base when creating a member object to represent a user in a lobby.
+The User component also keeps track of all previous and upcoming events that concern the user.

-### Event
+### Member
-Events are responsible for storing information for all users to see.
-It also allows users to join and leave an event as they please.
-Additionally users are able to view which upcoming events they have joined as well as all previous events they were a part of.
+The Member component can be easily confused with the User component but is vastly different.
+The Member component models a user inside a lobby.
+It only requires a subset of the uers information, such as username and unlike the User, the Member component is responsible for storing all choices that the user has made in a lobby and thus allows all other members to see their choices.
+A Member component is created using a User and is used by a Lobby, making it the bridge between the two components allowing seamless interaction between users in a lobby.

 ##  Launch & Deployment